sbjacobs231/watchashow/README.md

 ### Frontend Movie Application
-This is the frontend React application.
+This is the frontend React application that allows users to search for movies and gather information about them.
+It's an application that resembles IMDB.
 It works in conjunction with a backend microservice, which is not part of this repo.